 Serverless backup and raw disk maps

 As more modern applications are stored, it takes more time to back up or restore an application's data.
 But this opposes business disaster recovery demands of shorter recovery time objectives (RTOs).
-Compounding the situation is the ability of
+Compounding the situation is the ability of modern servers with more processor cores and memory to host higher VM consolidation ratios that can tax limited host backup/restore I/O bandwidth.
+All three factors have resulted in backup and recovery times that are unacceptable today compared with just a few years ago.

 The solution is to move the backup and restore process away from VMs and to a storage area network (SAN) with serverless backup products such as VMware Consolidated Backup (VCB).
 Serverless backup requires RDMs to SAN LUNs to allow the backup server direct access to the LUN.
 But if a VM was created with defaults, you must re-create virtual disks and move data into RDM-configured storage to support a serverless backup architecture.
 This necessitates a major departure from default configurations for virtual environments.